myeung18/3ScaleFuseAMQ/README.md

-### Setting up Environemnt OpenShift
+### Setting up Environemnt in OpenShift

-CI/CD  integration solution
+CI/CD  integration using Jenkins Pipline Approach

 TODO:
 -The below deployment will be achieved using Jenkins Piplines  using CICD approach .